 • Ranked first for value among private universities in Oregon by Kiplinger’s Personal Finance magazine

 • One of The Princeton Review’s most environmentally responsible colleges in the United States

-• 97% of full-time undergraduates receive financial aid, including scholarships, grants, and loans
+• 97% of full-time undergraduates receiving financial aid, including scholarships, grants, and loans

 • 16 different study abroad programs in countries all over the world

-• 184,000 hours logged by students through volunteer and service learning projects
+• More than 165,000 hours logged by students through volunteer and service learning projects